Skip to main content

 For content creators, this shift presents a challenge: how do you engage audiences with short attention spans while maintaining depth and quality?
 This article explores strategies for keeping readers hooked without dumbing down your writing.

-How Reader Behavior Has Changed1.
-Skimming Over Reading
+How Reader Behavior Has Changed

 Research on how people read online suggests that 79% of users only scan web pages, while just 16% read every word.
 This means traditional writing structures no longer work as effectively, and content must be formatted for quick comprehension.